• Skip to main content

 • Move your injured leg as well as your healthy one

-• You leg feels as strong as your healthy one
+• Feel as strong in your affected leg as in your healthy one

-• You feel zero pain when you graduate from walking, jogging, sprinting, and finally jumping over time.
+• Feel zero pain when you graduate from walking, jogging, sprinting, and finally jumping over time.

 If you start training before the injury is fully healed, you run the risk of prolonging the injury.